myLogic207/myLogic207.github.io/IF11C/English/README.md

 [Worksheet](./resources/prog_lang_4.pdf)

+### 4. Structural elements

-### 4. Every program logic consists of three main structural elements: Sequenz, Selection and Iteration (loop).
+Every program logic consists of three main structural elements: Sequenz, Selection and Iteration (loop).
 Which is which?

-a. *Sequenz* is a series of command wherby B automatically and necessarily follows A.
+a. *Sequenz* is a series of command wherby B automatically and necessarily follows A.\
-b. *Iteration (loop)* repeats a given sequenz of commands as long as given conditions exists or until a given condition is fullfilled.
+b. *Iteration (loop)* repeats a given sequenz of commands as long as given conditions exists or until a given condition is fullfilled.\
 c. *Selection* executes one of two or more possible functions in a program depending on whatever a given condition has been fulfilled or not

 ### 5. Structoral elements